FarronF/limerick-council-meetings/meetings/2014/07/17-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Agenda - Municipal District of Cappamore - Kilmallock - 17th July 2014.md

 5.

-I will ask at the next meeting for Plastic Recycling bins in Galbally.--- 2
+I will ask at the next meeting for Plastic Recycling bins in Galbally.
+---
+2

 **Questions submitted by Councillor** **W. O’Donnell**